How to Run A Photography Consultation

 BUT…they probably have a few hesitations or questions surrounding hiring you or working with a pro photographer.
 The purpose of a consultation is to show them the ways they can work with you and make it EASY.
 You also are establishing TRUST.

-So…let’s dive into the 5 tips for better consultations.
+So…let’s dive into the 5 tips for better photography consultations.

-Pattern interrupt: be different, send a video, text them, be willing to re-evaluate your emails and your process.
+Pattern interrupt: be different.
+How can you stand out?
+Send a video, text them, be willing to re-evaluate your emails and your process to see if you’re doing what everyone else is doing.
 Be willing to do something different to stand out!

 TIP 2: Ask the Right Questions During The Consultation